 Is your camera gathering dust right now?
 Is it because you can’t think of anything to take pictures of?
 Then you’ve caught the photo doldrums!
 What’s the remedy?
 It’s quite possibly something very simple—you need to start shooting the ideal photo subject.

 ” No other subject offers a… photographer such a range of possibilities for documentary and interpretive images, and few subjects are as easy to find.” –Freeman Patterson, Photography of Natural Things

 What is this ideal photo subject for overcoming the photo doldrums?
 Would you believe, water?
 But most photographers pass right by water when they seek something ‘special’ or ‘different’ to photograph.
 Why is that?
-In a word – familiarity.
-It acts as a mental blinder that prevents them from seeing excellent photo-ops that are right in front of them!
+In a word, familiarity.
+It acts as a mental blinder that prevents them from seeing excellent photo-ops that are right in front of them.

 So, my very first photography tip for solving the photo doldrums is this: ask yourself just one simple question, “Which way to the water?”
 Now, here are some more photography tips to help you determine directions.

-Photography Tips: Water’s Warm Season Photo Op’s
+Water’s Warm Season Photo Ops

-Is there a river, lake or ocean nearby?
+Is there a river, lake, or ocean nearby?
 If so, you have what you need for the following photography tips to help you start getting over your photo doldrums:

-#2 – Waterscapes: when composing water-only or mostly-water pictures, you need to see the water within the viewfinder graphically—as just colors, tones, lines, shapes, etc. And you need to articulate the idea or mood that it evokes for you.
-Then you’ll know which camera position, lens, etc is best for the final picture.
+2. Waterscapes.
+When composing water-only or mostly-water pictures, you need to see the water within the viewfinder graphically—as just colors, tones, lines, shapes, etc. And you need to articulate the idea or mood that it evokes for you.
+Then you’ll know which camera position, lens, etc. is best for the final picture.

 Whereas landscape photography usually calls for facing the camera either north or south (for sidelight modelling and polarizing effects), with waterscapes you can also shoot directly toward the sun and still get very attractive images, thanks to water’s unique properties.
 Just remember to compensate your light meter’s recommendations by +1 to +2 stops when doing so.

 Choose the projects that interest you most.
 Follow the photography tips conscientiously.
 Re-shoot when you aren’t satisfied.
-Do it til you are satisfied.
+Do it until you are satisfied.
 It’ll take all your patience and passion.
 Your skills and eye will improve with the practice.
 Shoot especially in early and late light.
 Use a tripod as much as possible.
 Edit your results relentlessly.
 Pin small samples on the wall for a few days to study before making final prints for wall art.

-In the next of this article set of 6 we’ll cover still more photography tips about water’s warm season photo ops for overcoming the photo doldrums: reflections, abstracts, splash ‘n spray, foam ‘n bubbles.
+In the next of this article set of six, we’ll cover still more photography tips about water’s warm season photo ops for overcoming the photo doldrums: reflections, abstracts, splash ‘n spray, foam ‘n bubbles.

 About the Author:

-John Maxymuik writes for ambienceimages dot net.
-He authored this article which is 1 of a set of 6 on “Photography Tips For the Photo Doldrums” providing tips to break the grip of the photo doldrums using the “ideal photo subject”.
+John Maxymuik authored this article which is 1 of a set of 6 on Photography Tips for the Photo Doldrums providing tips to break the grip of the photo doldrums using the “ideal photo subject”.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: